BuildOnViction/docs/docs/masternode/tmn.md

 - [Docker CE](https://docs.docker.com/install/)

 We recommand to run your masternode on Ubuntu 18.04 LTS.
-This version have python 3.6 and has been reported by multiple people has working out of the box.
+This version have python 3.6 and has been reported as working out of the box.

 ### Installation of Python